 What Social Proof Includes

 Social proof also includes endorsements.
 The word endorsement often triggers thoughts of celebrities and whilst celebrity endorsements can be effective (for the big brands with very deep pockets), there are ways that smaller businesses can effectively use endorsements.
-If there are key people in your industry that are influencers or any of your clients are particularly known in a relevant field or in your geographic area, potential clients may see the connection and think “If it's good enough for them, it's good enough for me.”
+If there are key people in your industry who are influencers or any of your clients are particularly known in a relevant field or your geographic area, potential clients may see the connection and think “If it's good enough for them, it's good enough for me.”

-Sometimes social proof can be as simple as showcasing people that have already bought the products and are enjoying using them.
-This can take the form of social media shares, testimonials or case studies on a website.
+Sometimes social proof can be as simple as showcasing people who have already bought the products and are enjoying using them.
+This can take the form of social media shares, testimonials, or case studies on a website.
 It may even be a photo gallery to showcase existing, happy customers - literally a wall of hundreds of tiny, smiley faces - showing the prospect that people just like them are using and enjoying the product.

-Depending on your business sector, membership of professional bodies such as trade associations, Chambers of Commerce, sector societies and memberships also provide important credibility that will influence prospective clients or customers and help them to trust you by association.
+Depending on your business sector, membership of professional bodies such as trade associations, Chambers of Commerce, sector societies, and memberships also provide important credibility that will influence prospective clients or customers and help them to trust you by association.